Old Dog Losing Weight and Muscle Mass (Here’s Why)

 Losing weight and muscle mass in an old dog can signal underlying health issues that require attention.
 While some gradual changes are normal with aging, rapid or noticeable loss often indicates health problems.

-Old Dog Losing Weight and Muscle Mass — Why It Happens
+Old Dog Losing Weight and Muscle Mass: Why It Happens

-Old dogs may lose weight and muscle mass due to a combination of age-related changes and underlying health issues.
 As dogs age, their metabolism slows and they naturally lose muscle tone, but significant or rapid weight and muscle loss is often linked to problems such as dental disease (making it painful to eat), chronic illnesses like kidney or liver disease, diabetes, cancer, or malnutrition from not absorbing nutrients properly.
-Arthritis or reduced mobility can also contribute, since less activity accelerates muscle loss.

 Old Dog Losing Weight and Muscle Mass